mrm8488/Tesla-Simulator/README.md

 ## Coding Challenge - Due Date Dec 24 2022

 This is the code demonstrated in [this](https://youtu.be/NhSKCDIi5RE) video by Siraj Raval on Youtube.
 Modify the default neural network in some way on a custom track.
 If the car is still able to learn, congratulations you just built a Self Driving Car!
-Submit your GitHub repository in the comments section.
+Submit your GitHub repository in the Youtube comments section of the video.

 # neurojs